Walheimat/wal-emacs/README.md

     -   `s-a` to use ack. <span class="underline">Requires ack</span>!
     -   `C-x r q` to (really) quit.
     -   `C-x C-c` to open this config file.
-    -   `M-o` to go to "other" window.
+    -   `M-o` to go to "other" window or last buffer.
     -   `C-x j` to dumb-jump.
     -   `C-x t m` to open timemachine.
     -   `s-s` turn on flyspell prog mode.
     -   `C-x p f` find file in project.
+    -   `C-c k` kill other buffers.
+    -   `C-c o` open file with.
+    -   `s-RET` will open line above.
+    -   `s-k` kill the whole line.
+    -   `C-c d` duplicate current line (or region).

     Do we really need a line here?
-We do.

         (global-set-key (kbd "C-x g") 'magit-status)
         (global-set-key (kbd "M-x") 'smex)